“TAKE CARE OF YOUR BODY. IT’S THE ONLY PLACE YOU HAVE TO LIVE.” – JIM ROHN

 *It’s preeminent to check with your doctor before starting a new exercise program, if you haven’t exercised for a long time, have chronic health problems or any other medical concerns.

-Pregnancy: Pregnancy safe exercise is important (with the approval of your doctor) and can help with some common discomforts of pregnancy, Keep you fit and even help prepare your body for labor and delivery.
+Pregnancy: Pregnancy safe exercise is important (with the approval of your doctor) and can help with some common discomforts of pregnancy, Keep you fit and even help prepare your body for labour and delivery.
 Helps reduce backaches, constipation, bloating, swelling, can help to prevent or treat gestational diabetes.
 Few simple activities are swimming, brisk walking and indoor stationary bicycling that can benefit a lot during pregnancy.
 Just exercise with caution and do not overdo it.
 Also, you can check my blog on things to know when pregnant.

 Positive attitude and good mood: Regular exercise can help reduce depression, anxiety, and helps in managing stress better.
 It can boost your energy levels.
 You may also feel better about your appearance and yourself when you exercise regularly, which can boost your confidence and improve your self-esteem.
 Adding to it, exercise can increase the production of endorphins, which are known to help produce positive feelings and reduce the perception of pain